 Learning to heal yourself is a long game.
-Even normal healing of simple wounds involves some training; a toddler falls and grazes her knee, mum or dad applies cleansing water, and special salves to protect from infection, and loving hugs to heal the sense of injury and pain, so that the body’s natural ability to heal itself can proceed with maximum efficiency.
-As we grow we learn to take care of these little injuries ourselves, ands all the other natural afflictions of our lives; viruses, food poisoning, burns, sprained ankles etc.
+Even normal healing of simple wounds involves some training; a toddler falls and grazes her knee, mum or dad applies cleansing water, and special salves to protect from infection, and loving hugs to heal the sense of injury and pain, so that our body’s natural ability to heal itself can proceed with maximum efficiency.
+As we grow we learn to take care of these little injuries ourselves, and all the other natural afflictions of our lives; viruses, food poisoning, burns, sprained ankles, wounded hearts, etc.

 Healing processes are going on within us all the time.
 Our immune system is constantly busy, cleaning up our cells, identifying toxic substances and neutralising them where possible, tackling the task of maintaining our wellness, whether we support it with a good night’s sleep and a natural diet, or pressure it with late nights and poor nutrition.

-We discover how to heal ourselves from these self-inflicted injuries too – extra water after too much alcohol, an early night after a late one, a day of light eating after a night of indulgence.
-We learn to moderate our drinking and our sugar intake; as we get older we naturally notice a shift in our ability to recover from these sorts of insults to our health and we struggle to achieve a balance between hedonism and good sense, with varying success.
+As we mature we learn how to heal ourselves from these self-inflicted injuries too – extra water after too much alcohol; an early night after a late one; a day of light eating after a night of indulgence.
+We learn to moderate our drinking and our sugar intake.
+As we get older we naturally notice a shift in our ability to recover from these sorts of insults to our health and we strive to achieve a balance between self-indulgence and good sense, with varying success.
 We do not usually have much trouble accepting responsibility for managing ourselves in this way; most of us recognise that we have a duty of self-care, and are able to postpone some of our gratifications accordingly.

-Much of what changes within us as we age has become medicable; we are prescribed a drug designed to counter an internal imbalance, but each drug comes with its own imbalance-triggering properties–popularly referred to as ‘side effects’–and over time many people find themselves on a selection of drugs without anyone knowing for sure how a particular individual’s system is handling the cocktail of substances they are ingesting daily.
+Much of what changes within us as we age has become medicable; we are prescribed a drug designed to counter some internal imbalance, but each drug comes with its own imbalance-triggering properties–popularly referred to as ‘side effects’–and over time many people find themselves on a selection of medications without anyone knowing for sure how a particular individual’s system is handling the cocktail of substances they are ingesting every day.

-Many doctors are in revolt–particularly in America where the pressure to medicate even very young children for an escalating number of “conditions” and “syndromes” is truly shocking–but anyone who attempts to challenge the narrative of ‘illness = medication’ comes under heavy fire from both well-meaning sceptics and the many vested interests who are by no means so well-intentioned.
+Many doctors are in revolt–particularly in America where the pressure to medicate even very young children for an escalating number of “conditions” and “syndromes” is truly shocking–but anyone who attempts to challenge the narrative of ‘illness = medication’ comes under heavy fire from both well-meaning sceptics and the many vested interests–often referred to as “Big Pharma”–who are by no means so well-intentioned.
 If you think I am exaggerating you might like to look into the relationship between medical research, media manipulation, and the might of the sugar production industries, or the history of nicotine marketing.

 “A study done two years ago showed the more episodes of racism an African American woman experiences, the greater her risk for asthma.
 You can’t explain that only in individual biological terms.
 And we’ve known for a long time that the more stressed parents are, the more likely their children are to have asthma.
 Interestingly, the common treatment for asthma is to give people stress hormones, to open up the airways and reduce inflammation in the lungs.
 Stress hormones happen to be the most common prescription across all medicine.